joshribakoff/joshribakoff.github.io/holyscroll/README.md

 </div>
 ```

-As you can see, you structure your data however you want.
-You can use whatever you want to represent a page (wether its an array of items, or something absurd), and then you choose any way to render that "page" & any of it's contained data (such as items, etc..)

-#Implementation Notes#
-User passes in template file, callback for loading a page, and current page binding (changing this outside directive causes scroll animation).
-Scrolling within the directive updates this for outside observers.

-When user hits top or bottom edge of container, call callback for prev/next page.
-If it returns false we are at the results boundary.
-Display a "no more items" message if applicable (not applicable if we started on 1st page and user tried scrolling up).

-The load page callback returns a page object.
-This can be any JS object the user chooses.
-Its anticipated it would usually be an array of "item" objects/array, which are also user defined.

-As user scrolls, figure out which page is visible and update the `currentPage` binding.

-To find the current page, iterate all pages in DESC order until we find one where the page's top edge is above the containers bottom edge.

-$watch `currentPage`, if it changes outside the directive, find the bound page <div>, calculate it's scrollTop() then scroll() the container to that value.

-When not enough items on 1st page to get a scrollbar, 2nd page will never load - Set a flag at startup.
-When loadPage calls back, set a $timeout for 0ms to run after DOM update.
-If height of loaded pages doesn't exceed container (eg. there's no scrollbar), trigger the next page to load.
-If the height is sufficient, unset the flag (currently uses an interval, works but prone to race condition).
+You can structure your page object any way you want.
+For simplicity, its recommended that a page be an array of items.
+How you structure the "items" is up to you.

+#isLoading#
+The model assigned to this attribute will be set to `true` if an ajax call is pending, and set back to `false` when all network requests have completed.
+Use it to show/hide a loading indicator.

-# bonus features #
+# roadmap #
-- replace non visible pages with empty space of appropriate height (remove non visible DOM nodes).
-- for convenience, should be able to pass URL as a string instead of callback, if you do this, it assumes your page object is an array of items, and you can avoid the boilerplate hell of wiring up all the asyncronous logic every time. would also export a flag to calling scope to indicate status (1=loading, 0=idle), can then use this value with ng-show on your loading indicator, etc.
+- for convenience, should be able to pass URL as a string instead of callback, if you do this, it assumes your page object is an array of items, and you can avoid the boilerplate hell of wiring up all the asyncronous logic every time.
-- should the directive modify the URL, or leave it up the calling scope/some kind of wrapper directive?
-- ability to scroll right & left, instead of up & down? could be kinda fun.
-- jquery plugin version of this thing?
-- MeteorJS plugin ("smart package") for this thing?
-Ability to paginate reactive collections could be fun.